2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Woman pushes bike with basket of flowers through Old Quarter Hanoi, Vietnam

-We think our suggested itinerary for Vietnam is the perfect way to spend two weeks in the country.
+We believe our suggested itinerary for Vietnam is the perfect way to spend two weeks in the country.
 However, to help travelers with more (or less) time, we are sharing a few more of our Vietnam vacation ideas.

 Vietnam Itinerary 3 Days